passmarked/js/README.md

 # @passmarked/js

-## STILL IN DEVELOPMENT, ETA 2 WEEKS TO START USING

 [Passmarked](http://passmarked.com) is a suite of tests that can be run against any page/website to identify issues with parity to most online tools in one package.

 The [Terminal Client](http://npmjs.org/package/passmarked) is intended for use by developers to integrate into their workflow/CI servers but also integrate into their own application that might need to test websites and provide realtime feedback.